Lloyds Bank Equity Release Free Valuation – 4.89% APR

 Disadvantages:

-• Interest rates are generally higher than regular mortgages due to the increased level risk attached them
+• Interest rates are generally higher than regular mortgages due to the increased level of risk attached to them

-• Fees charged by specialist lenders need taken account when assessing affordability
+• Fees charged by specialist lenders need to be taken into account when assessing affordability

-• Any outstanding balance, including accrued interest must settled upon expiry agreement
+• Any outstanding balance, including accrued interest, must be settled upon expiry of the agreement

-• Payouts reduce inheritance left behind by your loved ones
+• Payouts reduce the inheritance left behind by your loved ones

 How To Decide If An Equity Release Lifetime Mortgage Is Right For You?